Watchmen | 2009

 On Annacis Island in the south arm of the Fraser River, southeast of Vancouver, the old Domtar Paper Mill, 1010 Derwent Way, was transformed into the prison in which Walter Kovacs/Rorschach is incarcerated alongside a frightening number of his old foes.
 The huge abandoned plant also served as Dr Manhattan’s lab.

 Sprung from the glum facility during a riot, Rorschach takes off with Nite Owl to pump the patrons of a local lowlife bar for information about ‘Pyramid Transnational’.
 The Terminal Pub, 115 12th Street, New Westminster, has since been given a substantial and stylish makeover and is now barely recognisable as the dive where Rorschach uses a little physical persuasion to get answers.

 Dr Manhattan helps Laurie recall an odd meeting with the Comedian in front of the grand 1925 Beaux Arts mansion Shannon Mews, 7101 Granville Street at West 57th Avenue, on a ten-acre estate in South Vancouver, and she finally realises just who Blake is.
 The same mansion is also seen briefly as the backdrop to the Unforgettable TV ad the Comedian is watching at the start of the film.

-Shannon Mews has also been seen on screen as the mansion of Dr Lanning (James Cromwell) in 2004 sci-fi I, Robot, with Will Smith, and in Mike Nichols’s brilliant but now barely remembered 1971 Carnal Knowledge, with Jack Nicholson, Candice Bergen and Art Garfunkel.
+Shannon Mews has also been seen on screen as the mansion of Dr Lanning (James Cromwell) in 2004 sci-fi I, Robot, with Will Smith, and in Mike Nichols’s brilliant 1971 Carnal Knowledge, with Jack Nicholson, Candice Bergen and Art Garfunkel.